-Try to stay in the shade when the sun is at its strongest (usually from 10 a.m. to 2p.m. in the southern hemisphere).
-If kids are in the sun during this time, apply and reapply sunscreen — even if they're just playing in the backyard.
-Most sun damage happens from exposure during day-to-day activities, not from being at the beach.
+Try to stay in the shade when the sun is at its strongest (usually from 10am to 4pm in the Southern hemisphere).
+If kids are in the sun during this time, apply and reapply SPF30 or higher sunscreen — even if they're just playing in the backyard.
+Most sun damage happens from exposure during day-to-day activities, not just from sun-based activities like visiting the beach.
 Remember that even on cloudy, cool, or overcast days, UV rays reach the earth.
 This "invisible sun" can cause unexpected sunburn and skin damage.

 2. Not All Sunscreens Are Made or Applied Equally